 Session TTL

-Sessions expire based on last_activity_at.
+Sessions expire based onlast_activity_at.
 Every incoming message updates this timestamp via session.touch().
 Once the time since last activity exceeds session_ttl_seconds, the session is considered expired and will be removed on the next access or cleanup.

 History Truncation

-The session’s truncate_history(max_messages) method removes the oldest messages, always keeping the most recent ones.
+Long conversations are automatically truncated to prevent token limit issues:truncate_history(max_messages) method removes the oldest messages, always keeping the most recent ones.

 SessionManager is thread-safe.
 All operations use internal locking, so it is safe to use with concurrent message processing.